MiczFlor/RPi-Jukebox-RFID/docs/INSTALL.md

 ~~~~
 Select `Interface Options` and then `SSH Enable/Disable remote command line...` to enable the remote access.

+You should also change your password at this stage in `raspi-config`.
+The default password after a fresh install is `raspberry`.

 Find out more about how to [connect over SSH from Windows, Mac, Linux or Android on the official RPi page](https://www.raspberrypi.org/documentation/remote-access/ssh/).

 ### Autologin after boot